 The game will be called if a team is behind by 12 runs after 3 innings, 10 runs after 4 innings and 8 runs after 5 innings.

-Each team will receive three MVP medals, one for each pool play game.
-At the conclusion of each POOL PLAY game, your team will award an MVP Medal to one player on the opposing team that you feel best deserves it.
+Each team will receive three MVP pins, one for each pool play game.
+At the conclusion of each POOL PLAY game, your team will award an MVP Pin to one player on the opposing team that you feel best deserves it.